jaywcjlove/key-clicker/README.md

 <div align="center">

-minimum OS requirement: `macOS 14.0`
+Minimum requirement: `macOS 14.0`; download from GitHub for the latest version.

 </div>